C0deWiser/workflow/README.md

 #### Hiding transitions

 In some cases workflow routes may divide into branches.
-What route to go decides business logic, not user.
+Way to go forced by business logic, not user.
-So user even shouldn't know about other branches.
+User even shouldn't know about other transitions.

 ```php
 Transition::define('new', 'to-local-manager')